tata1661/FSL-Mate/README.md

 This repository contains few-shot learning (FSL) papers mentioned in our FSL survey published in ACM Computing Surveys (JCR Q1, CORE A*).

-We will update this paper list to include new FSL papers periodically.
+We will update this paper list to include new FSL papers periodically (updated to 2020.12.01).

 ## Citation